 Key words

-Sickness absence, case management, intervention, evaluation, cost-effectiveness
+Sickness absence, case management, intervention, evaluation, cost-effectiveness, healthcare

 INTRODUCTION

 The high costs of long-term sickness absence for employers are well recognised [1,2].
 However, health-related incapacity for work also has important adverse impacts on workers and their families.
 There is a strong positive association between unemployment and various markers of general, physical and mental ill health [3].
 Moreover, the children of households in which a parent is not at work have poorer health [4-7].